Trump seeks to fire Fed governor Lisa Cook

 Earlier this month, Bill Pulte, a Trump loyalist who oversees the mortgage giants Fannie Mae and Freddie Mac, accused Cook of mortgage fraud, citing two home loans she obtained weeks apart in 2021, before joining the Federal Reserve.
 The two properties were in Michigan and Georgia.
 Pulte said Cook had represented that each property would be used as her primary residence — a declaration that often results in more favorable loan terms.

-Cook has not replied in detail to the allegations, saying she is gathering information, but she insisted last week she would not be "bullied."
-The Fed did not immediately respond to request for comment after Trump's post Monday night.
+Cook has not replied in detail to the allegations, but she insisted she would continue in her role at the Fed.

+"President Trump purported to fire me 'for cause' when no cause exists under the law, and he has no authority to do so," Cook said in a statement.
+"I will continue to carry out my duties to help the American economy as I have been doing since 2022."

 "The illegal attempt to fire Lisa Cook is the latest example of a desperate President searching for a scapegoat to cover for his own failure to lower costs for Americans," said Massachusetts Sen. Elizabeth Warren, the top Democrat on the Senate Banking Committee, which oversees the Fed.
 "It's an authoritarian power grab that blatantly violates the Federal Reserve Act, and must be overturned in court."